Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-06/02-intro-style/page-03.md

 ## Cushioning From the Edge
 Text inside of a div will set right aside its edges.
-To override this and give the text some “cushion” for easier-reading, add the **padding property** (`padding: ;`).
-Pixel vaules are best-suited here.
+To override this and give the text some “cushion” for easier-reading, add the **padding property**.
+Pixel values are best-suited here.

 <div id="code-heading">HTML</div>
 ```html